Santiago2607/Final_Project_Columbia/README.md

 ## Google Slides

-If you want to have more user experience by interacting with our Google Slides you can click [Here](https://docs.google.com/presentation/d/1Xr6VbgO_vj1QAAAZu4b_5EFu6M2g8TAmaSNqEO9UapM/edit?usp=sharing)
+If you want to feel more user experience by interacting with our Google Slides, please can click [Here](https://docs.google.com/presentation/d/1Xr6VbgO_vj1QAAAZu4b_5EFu6M2g8TAmaSNqEO9UapM/edit?usp=sharing)